 The heart of the conference’s unique model is intimate workshop groups limited to five or six writers, led by a member of our acclaimed faculty.
 This format allows for in-depth, far-reaching discussion of participants’ work.
 Beyond the daily group sessions, each member has an individual consultation with the workshop instructor.
-The schedule also features readings by faculty and participants, craft talks, generative writing sessions, and social events that galvanize our lively, inclusive community.
+The full schedule also features readings by faculty and participants, craft talks, generative writing sessions, and social events that galvanize our lively, inclusive community.

 “Best week of my writing life.” —Ann Carson DeWitt